ibm-cloud-docs/security-compliance/credentials-mapping.md

 6. Select the **Remediation Credential**, if applicable.
 7. Provide a path to an IP address, machine, or resource that you want to access with your selected credential in the **Resource** field.
 For help with formatting the additional credentials, see the scenarios in [Understanding credential mapping](#why-map-credentials).

-   When nested resources are available to be scanned, an input box is displayed for you to provide the additional credentials.
+   When additional parameters are required for a resources, an input box is displayed for you to provide the details.
    {: note}

 8. Select a **Proxy**, if applicable.